 My mother died 1 year ago this month, on our daughter’s 16th birthday.
 As a pastor I have often counseled people through the stages of grief and know that grief can take many twists and turns along the pathways of our life.
 Grief may walk beside us when we loose a parent, a spouse, or a child—these are journeys people notice.
-Read the rest of this entry
+Continue reading “Remembering Well, Grieving Well”

 A Friend of the Family, Andrew the Cymbal Kid

 One week ago my son’s best friend Andrew Pawelczyk (Pa-Vel-check) was thrust onto an international stage–he is the YouTube sensation “Cymbal Kid”.
 A month ago during the last middle school band performance, Andrew, an accomplished drummer who usually plays the “quad” 4 drums, was asked to play the cymbals.
 I was sitting dead center with my husband and daughter while our son sat in the trumpet section at first chair.
-Read the rest of this entry
+Continue reading “Learning to think on your feet: Cymbal Kid, Autism, and the Family that Makes Us”

 Giants of Our Time